 Substance Abuse Billing Services in North Carolina

-North Carolina's substance abuse practices face unique billing challenges shaped by Blue Cross Blue Shield of North Carolina's commercial rules, NC Medicaid Managed Care requirements, and Palmetto GBA Medicare policies.
+North Carolina's substance abuse practices face unique billing challenges shaped by Blue Cross Blue Shield of North Carolina's commercial rules, NC Medicaid Managed Care requirements, and Palmetto GBA (Jurisdiction M) Medicare policies.
 Our AAPC-certified coders specialize in both NC payer rules and substance abuse coding complexity.

 Why North Carolina Substance Abuse Practices Need Specialized Billing

 North Carolina's healthcare market includes 25,000+ physicians, and substance abuse practices here face a payer market dominated by Blue Cross Blue Shield of North Carolina on the commercial side and NC Medicaid Managed Care on the public payer side.
-Medicare claims are processed through Palmetto GBA, which applies its own Local Coverage Determinations that directly affect substance abuse procedure coverage and medical necessity requirements.
+Medicare claims are processed through Palmetto GBA (Jurisdiction M), which applies its own Local Coverage Determinations that directly affect substance abuse procedure coverage and medical necessity requirements.
 Generic billing teams without NC specific knowledge leave revenue on the table.

 Substance Abuse billing itself is complex.
 Substance abuse billing spans SBIRT screening codes (99408-99409), medication-assisted treatment (MAT) with drug-specific J-codes for buprenorphine and naltrexone, and multi-level program billing using H-codes for PHP, IOP, and residential services.
 The 42 CFR Part 2 privacy framework imposes stricter protections than HIPAA, and the Mental Health Parity and Addiction Equity Act requires payers to cover substance abuse at parity with medical-surgical benefits.
 When you combine this coding complexity with North Carolina's specific payer rules, authorization requirements, and 5 NC Medicaid Managed Care managed care plans that each have their own billing rules, you need a team that understands both dimensions.
-Go Medical Billing provides that expertise at 2.49% of collections, serving substance abuse practices from Charlotte to Durham and across North Carolina.
+Go Medical Billing provides that expertise at 2.49% of collections, serving substance abuse practices from Charlotte to Asheville and across North Carolina.

 North Carolina Payer Challenges for Substance Abuse